asabaal/midi_song_creation_tool/TESTING.md

 1. **Unit Tests**:
    - Keep tests focused on a single unit of functionality
    - Use mocks for external dependencies
-   - For React components, use the custom render functions from `test-utils.js`
+   - For React components, use the custom render function from `test-utils.js`
+   - When testing components that use SessionContext, you can override the mock context with `useSessionContext.mockReturnValue(customContext)`

 2. **Integration Tests**:
    - Tests that depend on the database should use the in-memory database setup